THIS DATE IN HISTORY: June 12

 1999: Joe Nieuwendyk scores twice to tie a Stanley Cup Playoff record held by Joe Sakic with his sixth game-winning goal in one playoff year.
 He provides all of the Dallas Stars' offense in a 2-1 victory against the Buffalo Sabres in Game 3 of the Stanley Cup Final at Marine Midland Arena.
 Nieuwendyk ties the game at 1-1 when he beats Dominik Hasek late in the second period, then puts the Stars ahead at 9:35 of the third.

 2013: Andrew Shaw scores at 12:08 of the third overtime to give the Chicago Blackhawks a 4-3 victory against the Boston Bruins in Game 1 of the Stanley Cup Final at United Center.
-Shaw ends the fifth-longest game in the history of the Final when a shot by defenseman Michal Rozsival hits the leg of Chicago forward Dave Bolland, clips his leg and goes past Bruins goaltender Tuukka Rask.
-Boston forward Jaromir Jagr skates in the Final for the first time since he won the Cup with the Penguins in 1992; the 21-year break between appearances in the Final surpasses Gary Roberts (19 years) for the longest in NHL history.
+Shaw ends the fifth-longest game in the history of the Final when a shot by defenseman Michal Rozsival hits the leg of Chicago forward Dave Bolland, clips his leg and goes past Bruins goalie Tuukka Rask.
+Boston forward Jaromir Jagr skates in the Final for the first time since winning the Cup with the Penguins in 1992; the 21-year break between appearances in the Final surpasses Gary Roberts (19 years) for the longest in NHL history.
 Jagr also becomes the first player ever to play in the Final as a teenager and after his 40th birthday.